vue-rocks/blog/_posts/2015-04-16-know-your-cascading-stylesheets-or-how-should-we-organize-css.markdown

 I'll leave this one open.
 However, I have to say that this kind of structure has never worked for me.
 My team members weren't happy either.
 It's hard to find declarations and most importantly: it doesn't align with the cascade.

-## The cascade / specificity
+### The cascade / specificity

-Oh boy, this is a big one.
+Oh boy, this is a big one.<br/>

-Let's get the basics right first and then you'll see why specificity can be a bitch.
+Let's get the basics right first and then you'll see why specificity can be a bitch.<br/>
 In a nutshell, CSS properties are applied based on the following model:

 `inline style > ID > class / attributes / pseudo-class > element / pseudo-element`